 Why is it controversial?

 There are also worries that the fracking process can cause small earth tremors.
-Two small earthquakes of 1.5 and 2.2 magnitude hit the Blackpool area this year and fracking operations have now been suspended pending an investigation.
+Two small earthquakes of 1.5 and 2.2 magnitude hit the Blackpool area in 2011 following fracking.

 "It's always recognised as a potential hazard of the technique", says Professor Ernie Rutter from the University of Manchester, "But they're unlikely to be felt by many people and very unlikely to cause any damage."